sol-eng/vagrant-ansible-sandbox/README.md

 ### Future Improvements

-No additional R packages are installed by default.
-I might look into creating my own Vagrant box image distribution with R and common packages pre-installed.
-This would significantly speed up the launch process, but would likely be a pain to maintain (versions).
+At the moment, the `shiny`, `tidyverse`, and `rmarkdown` packages are installed on all 3 servers by default.
+Future releases should probably default to connecting to RSPM for package management.

 - Document options and recs for increased memory on the VM(s)